All Products

 }

-The events include Department Created, Department Deleted, Department Info Changed, Employee Resigned, and Employee Info Changed.
-For more information about how to configure event subscriptions in Lark, see Event Subscriptions.
+7. On the Events & Callbacks page, configure event subscriptions so SASE stays in sync when your organizational structure changes.
+Set the Encrypt Key, Verification Token, and Request URL: Enable the following subscription events: Department Created, Department Deleted, Department Info Changed, Employee Resigned, and Employee Info Changed.
+For more information about configuring event subscriptions in Lark, see Event Subscriptions.

 1. Log on to the Feishu Open Platform with your Lark administrator account.

-2. In the navigation pane on the left, click Version Management &Release.
+2. In the left navigation pane, click Version Management & Release.

 3. On the Homepage, in the Application Management section, click Go To Review.

-4. On the Application Review page, click Review in the Actions column for the application that is pending review.
-Then click Approve.
+4. On the Application Review page, find the pending application, click Review in the Actions column, then click Approve.

-The configuration on the Lark developer platform takes about 10 minutes to take effect.
+The Lark developer platform configuration takes about 10 minutes to take effect after approval.

 1. Log on to the Secure Access Service Edge console.

-2. In the navigation pane on the left, choose Identity Authentication > Identity Access.
+2. In the left navigation pane, choose Identity Authentication > Identity Access.

 3. On the Identity synchronization tab, click Create IdP.